New Zealand–United Kingdom relations

 New Zealand–United Kingdom relations are the bilateral relations between New Zealand and the United Kingdom.
-New Zealand has maintained a close relationship with Britain, since gaining independence from the United Kingdom.
+New Zealand has historically maintained a close relationship with Great Britain.

+New Zealand was a British colony from 1841, and it supported Britain during major conflicts, including both World Wars.
+The relationship evolved as New Zealand moved toward independence, adopting the Statute of Westminster in 1947, and diversifying its foreign and economic policies.

-The two countries remain related through mutual migration, through shared military history, through a shared system of government, through language and membership of the Commonwealth (formerly British Empire).
+The two countries remain related through mutual migration, through shared military history, system of government, and head of state, and through language and membership of the Commonwealth (formerly British Empire).